1MT3J45/rec-engine/README.md

 * RESOLVED ISSUE #2 - K Nearest Users in UBCF
 * Recommendation of Movies in process
 * Testing of Changed Modules and Methods
-* Resolved Issues on SurPRISE methods by Maker himslef - Nicolas Hug
+* Resolved Issues on SurPRISE methods by Maker himself - Nicolas Hug

 ## DAY 20 | 5th July, Wed